cwkim1993/Deep-learning-for-arts/README.md

-# Deep networks for art
+# Deep networks for arts

 ## Generative Adversarial Networks for art genreation